 Note, you don’t need to identify the actual chord – just the type of chord. e.g you need to be able to identify if it is a Major chord or a minor chord.

 At each level we will introduce one more chord type.
 Level 1 starts with just Major and minor so you need to be able to tell the difference between the two.
 Level 2 introduces 7th chords alongside the Major and minor chords.
 Level 3 then adds a new chord type to the list and so on…

 Overall, there are 20 audio tracks in this post for you to test yourself with and we end up with:

 These are the basic chords that everyone should learn when getting to the intermediate stage of guitar playing.

 There are of course, other chord types that we can test such as sus4, add9, diminished, etc but in this post we will just start with the essentials.

-All the chords played in this test are taken from my 32 essential chords diagram – (although some are played with a capo).
+All the chords played in this test are taken from my guitar chord chart – (although some are played with a capo).

 Have a listen to each example and write your answer down.

 You may get them all wrong, and don’t worry if you do.
 The beauty of aural testing is that you can get better quite quickly with regular testing.
 If you haven’t done as well as you would like, think of today is a starting point to get better.
 In a future post I’ll go over in detail ways you can self-test your aural skills so you don’t have to rely on anyone else to test you.